Last updated on June 4th, 2022

 Once the ingredients are added, simply wrap the trout in a tinfoil envelope or pouch that is watertight and grill.
 I honestly just throw it in the coals of a firepit like you would a potato but on the grill just turn from side to side.

-Most small trout under 12 inches can be cooked 4-5 minutes per side.
+Most small trout under 12 inches can be cooked for 4-5 minutes per side.
 I really like this method because you can simply unfold the pouch a bit and eat “right out of the bag”, no dishes needed.
 Try this for camping or out with the RV.

 A Decadently Delicious Trout Dip

 Okay, this is a personal favorite of mine and I am guilty of eating several pounds of this stuff in my life.
 We make it every year for the holidays, and it is simple to make and even easier to eat.
-This smoked trout dip recipe is quite simple to make and once the trout is smoked, it only be a few minutes before you are enjoying this tasty treat.
+This smoked trout dip recipe is quite simple to make and once the trout is smoked, it only is a few minutes before you are enjoying this tasty treat.

 I am also going to add that though this recipe calls for hard smoked trout, you can use hard smoked salmon from a store if needed.